Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 Find a TherapistAnswer a few questions to get started

+Drinking alcohol while taking hydrocodone can increase the risk of a fatal opioid overdose.
 There is no specific limit to how much hydrocodone and alcohol would cause an opioid overdose.
-This is because it depends on how large the dose is or how the substances are consumed.
+It will depend on how large the dose is or how the substances are consumed.

 Signs of an opioid overdose on hydrocodone and alcohol include: